gtiosclub/Guess-the-Number-Tutorial/part2.md

 <p align="center"> <img src="/images/editLabel.png" align="center"> </p>

 Here at the Attributes tab, you can edit the text of your label, the color, the font, the size, and many more!
-For this tutorial, why don't you edit the text of the label so that it reads `Guess the Number`.
+For this tutorial, edit the text of the label so that it reads `Guess the Number`.

 Now, in order to actually input a guess, you will need a `UI Textfield`, and you will also need a `UI Button` in order to submit your guess.
-Go ahead to the UI Palette again and drag a button and text field to your screen.
+From the UI Palette, drag a button and text field to your screen.
 Also edit the textfield and the button in any way you want.
 For this tutorial, edit all the features in the view so that it looks like this:

 <p align="center"> <img src="/images/finalLayout.png" align="center"> </p>